In the mountains you après-ski. On the prairies, you après-skate.

 No matter where you head out on the trail you’ll encounter otherworldly, whimsical and simply spectacular warming huts that have been designed by celebrated architects and designers.
 These huts have been hitting the ice for ten years now, with an international competition taking place for the last nine years to see whose wacky and thought-provoking works will be accepted (along with a few invited design submissions).
 Past huts included an ice block archway called Stackhouse by Sir Anish Kapoor (of Chicago’s Cloud Gate fame) and another that looked like an Interstellar version of an igloo called FIVE-HOLE by Frank Gehry (who designed Spain’s Guggenheim Museum).

-This year, The Forks has had 219 design submissions (a new record for them), including several from countries that don’t even experience winter – let alone regular stints in -20 C – like Syria.
+The Forks has had design submissions from countries that don’t even experience winter – let alone regular stints in -20 C – like Syria.
 (And yes, warming huts is a misnomer for sure, as providing warmth outside of protection from the wind is not their forte, although surely you can take some selfies beside them that will set fire to the “like” button on your Instagram account).

 If the idea of skating on top of a frozen river makes you apprehensive, The Forks also has over 1 km of on land trails.
 This section is particularly magical at night, as one route will take you over a bridge before guiding you underneath an archway of lights to a small hockey rink that sits right in front of the new WINNIPEG sign, with the Canadian Museum for Human Rights towering over top.
 Needless to say, the whole scene is peak Canadiana.